 The Company's allowance estimate is based upon many factors including historical collection experience, current and forecasted economic conditions, creditworthiness of clients, and analysis of the specific facts and information regarding the collectability of the receivable.
 A zero expectation of credit losses may be possible for a receivable with zero historical credit losses and other current factors.
 The impairment estimation process involves judgment regarding collectability based upon information available at the consolidated statement of financial condition date, and the uncertainties inherent in those underlying assumptions.
 While the Company has based its estimates on the best information available, future adjustments to the allowance for credit losses may be necessary as a result of changes in the specific facts associated with the receivables or variances between actual and estimated results.

-The Company's allowance for credit losses for at December 31, 2023 was \$784.
+A rollforward of the Company's allowance for credit losses for the year ended December 31, 2024 follows: